appsody/website/content/docs/using-appsody/building-and-deploying.md

 ### Deployment as a Knative Service

-You can deploy your application as a Knative service on your target Kubernetes cluster by using the `--knative` flag with the appsody deploy command.
+You can deploy your application as a Knative service on your target Kubernetes cluster by using the `--knative` flag with the `appsody build` or `appsody deploy` commands.
 This action sets the flag `createKnativeService` in the deployment manifest to `true`.

 For your app to work as a Knative service, the following **pre-requisites** apply: